SilverGreen93/SharpPrograms/README.md

 The `TRS-80 manual` directory contains the sample programs that were available in the original [TRS-80 PC-1 manual](https://archive.org/details/trs80-pc1-manual).
 The programs were OCD'd in and I made the necessary corrections where needed, without altering the original in any way, except that I modified the original labels to be able to load all programs together (see below).
 These programs work best on the PC without a connected printer.

+My personal programs are divided between two directories:

+- The `Printer output` directory contains my programs that work best with the CE-122 printer interface and will print the results formatted for the 16 characters line of the printer.
+The input will be made on the keyboard and display, but all output will be redirected to the printer and formatted accordingly.
+To enable the printer, make sure to power on the printer first and activate print.
+Then press the ON button twice on the Pocket Computer to redirect output to the printer.

+- The `Display output` directory contains my programs that work best with the Sharp PC-1211 without any printer connected.
+Both the input and output will be on the PC display.

+Most programs that I wrote are available in both a printer and display version.

 ## Loading the programs

 Use [Sharp PocketTools GUI](https://github.com/SilverGreen93/SharpPocketToolsGUI) to convert the BASIC programs to WAV or MP3.